ShawaizAli1/html.portdfolio/README.md

-# html.portdfolio
+# html.portfolio
-Hey if you seeing this website thank you!As you can see this website pretty ugly because i am learning this has all the things I have learn so rate 1-10 based on html only
+Hey if you see this website thank you!
+As you can see this website is pretty ugly because I am learning this has all the things I know so far rate it 1-10 based on HTML only